Djursholm

 Djursholm (/sv/) is one of four suburban districts in, and the seat of Danderyd Municipality, Stockholm County, Sweden.
 Djursholm is included in the multi-municipal Stockholm urban area.
 Djursholm is divided into a number of different areas: Djursholms Ekeby (northwest), Svalnäs (northeast), Ösby (central), Berga (southwest) and Gamla Djursholm ('Old Djursholm', southeast).

-It is also partly located in Täby Municipality.
+Since the community was founded in 1889, Djursholm has largely been characterized by villa buildings on large plots of land.
+However, over the years, the older houses have been supplemented with both more modern villas and city center buildings as well as smaller areas with apartment buildings.
+Several areas in the community consist of buildings typical of their time, characterised by styles such as romantic nationalism, neoclassicism and functionalism.

+Djursholm, with approximately 9,300 inhabitants, is considered an exclusive residential area, with some of the country's most expensive addresses, and has been the residence of several notable representatives of Swedish finance and business, academia and cultural life.

 History

 Djursholm was one of the first suburban communities in Sweden, its history as such beginning in 1889 with the founding of Djursholm AB (Djursholm Inc.) by Henrik Palme and the subsequent 1890 inauguration of the railway line connecting Djursholm to Stockholm, Djursholmsbanan.
 Since 1895 it has been served by electric suburban trains but the original branch was closed in 1975.

 Djursholm is the wealthiest community in Sweden, with the most expensive property prices in the country.
 It was built as a garden city with large villas, most from the turn of the century, along winding roads.
 From the start, the elegant seaside quarters attracted many well known academics, cultural personalities and industrialists.